LitiumAB/Education/Developer Education/Tasks/Payment and shipping/README.md

 # Payment and shipping

+Payment and shipment methods need to be configured for a channel for the checkout to work.

 Payment and shipment providers are set up as [Litium Apps](https://docs.litium.com/documentation/litium-apps).
 Unlike the containers started in the [Docker task](../Docker), _Litium apps_ are unique and new containers need to be created for each Litium project.
-Once and app has been installed, that apps install-link will not work again.
+Once an app has been installed, that apps install-link will not work again.

 If needed just follow the steps below to clear the app for re-installation: